-Sometimes students get nervous (and excited) as graduation approaches.
-The department of Gender and Women’s Studies helps students plan for meaningful job opportunities and/or apply to graduate or professional programs where they can apply the skills, knowledge, and awareness they develop in their Gender & Women’s Studies and LGBTQ+ Studies courses.
+As graduation approaches, the department of Gender and Women’s Studies helps students plan for meaningful job opportunities and/or apply to graduate or professional programs where they can apply the skills, knowledge, and awareness they have developed in their Gender & Women’s Studies and LGBTQ+ Studies courses.